ftrackhq/ftrack-python/doc/example/timer.rst

 .. note::

-    Staring a timer when a timer is already running will result in an error.
+    Starting a timer when a timer is already running will result in an error.
     Use the force parameter to overcome that issue.

     .. code-block:: python